Shaka

 Shaka kaSenzangakhona (c.
-1787–24 September 1828), also known as Shaka (the) Zulu (/zu/) and Sigidi kaSenzangakhona, was the king of the Zulu Kingdom from 1816 to 1828.
+1787 – 24 September 1828), also known as Shaka Zulu (/zu/), Shaka the Zulu, and Sigidi kaSenzangakhona, was the king of the Zulu Kingdom from 1816 to 1828.
 One of the most influential monarchs of the Zulu, he ordered wide-reaching reforms that reorganized the military into a formidable force.

 King Shaka was born in the lunar month of uNtulikazi (July) in 1787, in Mthonjaneni, KwaZulu-Natal Province, South Africa.
 The son of the Zulu King Senzangakhona kaJama, he was spurned as an illegitimate son.
 Shaka spent part of his childhood in his mother's settlements, where he was initiated into an ibutho lempi (fighting unit/regiment), serving as a warrior under Inkosi Dingiswayo.

 King Shaka refined the ibutho military system with the Mthethwa Paramountcy's support over the next several years.
 He forged alliances with his smaller neighbours to counter Ndwandwe raids from the north.
 The initial Zulu maneuvers were primarily defensive, as King Shaka preferred to apply pressure diplomatically, with an occasional strategic assassination.
 His reforms of local society built on existing structures.
 Although he preferred social and propagandistic political methods, he also engaged in several battles.

 King Shaka's reign coincided with the start of the Mfecane/Difaqane ("upheaval" or "crushing"), a period of devastating warfare and chaos in southern Africa between 1815 and 1840 that depopulated the region.
 His role in the Mfecane/Difaqane is controversial.
-He was assassinated by his half-brothers, King Dingane and Prince Mhlangana and Mbopha kaSithayi.
+In 1828, he was assassinated by his half-brothers, King Dingane and Prince Mhlangana and Mbopha kaSithayi.